 Things to do along the Sea to Sky Highway

-Given that 2021 became the unofficial year of the road trip, we intentionally spent the summer exploring locations close to our home in Vancouver, British Columbia.
+Given that British Columbia is a world class travel destination, we intentionally spent the summer exploring locations close to our home in Vancouver.
 Today, we’d like to share our favourite things to do along the Sea to Sky Highway.

 There’s good reason why it’s consistently rated as one of the best scenic drives in Canada.